blsouthcott/gen-strong-pw/README.md

-assuming you have python3 and PySimpleGUI installed, run this to easily generate strong passwords
+With python3 and PySimpleGUI installed, easily generate strong passwords.